Beetroot Rasam Recipe (Beetroot Saaru)

 • Cook the rasam on medium-low heat for 10-12 minutes.

-• Now add the rasam powder that we made earlier and 1 teaspoon salt and cook until rasam comes to a gentle boil.
+• Now add the rasam powder that you made earlier and salt and mix well.
+Cook until rasam comes to a gentle boil.

 • Add cilantro and mix well.